TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/v4input_directory_structure.md

 Each year contains a file called BaseNetwork.nwp containing the master network.
 Each scenario then contains a set of files that are used for generating the time period networks.
 More information can be found [here](file_formats/network_scenario_format.md) describing their format.
-Please note that starting in GTAModel V4.1 two new files are required. `Parking.csv` and `shortest_path.mtx`._
+Please note that starting in GTAModel V4.1 two new files are required. `ParkingCosts.csv` and `shortest_path.mtx`._

 #### Scenario-Population